There’s a party at Bard College at Simon’s Rock and you’re invited.

 I’m excited about the storytelling project with the Berkshire firefighters, called Leatherheads.
 It’s a multi-medium piece with live, original music accompanying stories from the firefighters themselves.
 It’s so cool that Simon's Rock alumnae Arielle King will be moderating the evening, too.
 We are putting together an onstage county fair called Danny’s at the Fair, with all the fun and heart of an outdoor fair, except that it’s on stage.
 There will be contests, big blue ribbons, community vendors in the lobby, a goat competition, and entertainment, of course.
 We’re co-presenting this with Sheffield’s own Dominic Palumbo, of Moon In The Pond Farm, and my daughter, Olivia, is one of the producers of the event.
 It’ll be hilarious.
 The final show is a giant, over-the-top, country western musical theater farce called Orange Star Smasharoo!
 Broadway singer Lauren Elder will play the role of Orange Star.
 She has played the role once before in New York.
 I saw her do it; she’s FANTASTIC!

 Simon’s Rock students and a few interns from other places are the Party Crashers, and they’ll make the festival go.
 They’re the singers, dancers, box office managers, backstage crew, and some are even featured performers, like my niece, Zoe Nadig, who has a featured role in Orange Star Smasharoo! as Cowgirl Amy.

-Daniel’s Art Party is an exciting new interactive performing arts festival that will celebrate music, theater, art, and comedy June 12 – July 1.
-Get your tickets or all-access pass and come to the party!
+Daniel’s Art Party is an exciting new interactive performing arts festival that will celebrate music, theater, art, and comedy June 12 – July 1 (2018), come to the party!